The French Roulette Layout

 En Prison rule

-Under the En Prison rule (literary “in prison” from French), even-money bets remain on the layout instead of immediately losing after a spin of the single zero.
-The dealer puts a marker on top of the losing bet to indicate the chips are en prison.
-If the bet wins on the next spin of the wheel, the “imprisoned” stakes of the players are returned in full.
+Under the En Prison rule (literally “in prison” in French), even-money bets remain on the layout instead of immediately losing after a spin of the single zero.
+The dealer places a marker on top of the affected bet to indicate that the chips are en prison.
+If the bet wins on the next spin, the “imprisoned” stakes are returned to the players in full.

 La Partage rule

-The La Partage (“sharing” in French) rule is more commonly applied.
-Even-money wagers that lose to the zero are split into two halves.
-One half is returned to the player while the remaining half is collected by the dealer.
-This rule applies in some online variations of European roulette as well.
+La Partage (“sharing” in French) is the more commonly applied rule.
+Even-money wagers that lose to the zero are split in half.
+One half is returned to the player, while the other half is collected by the house.
+This rule is also used in some online variations of European roulette.

 How French Roulette Measures against Its European and American Cousins